corrode/corrode.github.io/content/blog/rust-learning-resources-2025/index.md

 - They look for **up-to-date material** from **experienced developers**
 - They prefer to use **their own development environment**

-All of the above are valid points, especially for learning Rust -- a language known for its notoriously steep learning curve.
+All of the above are valid points, especially for learning Rust, a language known for its notoriously [steep learning curve](/blog/flattening-rusts-learning-curve).

 If you've been thinking about learning Rust for a while now and perhaps you've already started dabbling with it, now's the time to fully commit.
-I've put together my favorite Rust learning resources for 2025 to help you jumpstart your Rust journey.
+I've put together my favorite Rust learning resources for 2026 to help you jumpstart your Rust journey.
 I made sure to include a healthy mix of self-paced resources, interactive exercises, and hands-on workshops.

 ## Rustlings